roppik/eurocash/README.md

  - ~84 million total coins

 The rest is the same as Bitcoin.
- - 50 coins per block
+ - 50000 coins per block
  - 2016 blocks to retarget difficulty

-For more information, as well as an immediately useable, binary version of the Eurocash client sofware, see http://www.eurocash.org.
+For more information, as well as an immediately useable, binary version of the Eurocash client sofware.

 License
 -------